-Why choose UCLA Health for kidney cancer care?
+Why choose UCLA Health for kidney cancer treatment?

 The UCLA Health Kidney Cancer Program at the Institute of Urologic Oncology is one of the country’s first comprehensive kidney cancer programs.
 We’ve delivered state-of-the-art care since the launch of the program 40 years ago.
 At UCLA Health, you’ll find:

 Expertise in challenging cases: Hospitals across the region seek expert opinions from our specialists which collaborate daily to ensure comprehensive care for each patient at UCLA Health.

 Compassionate care with a team approach: We partner with you and your family in the decision-making process.
 It’s important to ensure that you have all the information you need to consider your care options.

 A team approach: Whether it be in our multidisciplinary clinic or a discussion in our tumor board conference, our kidney cancer providers recognize care is not delivered in a vacuum and work together to offer the best approach to your care.

 Leaders in kidney cancer innovation: Our unique research programs have led to refinement of organ-sparing surgery, pioneering immune and targeted agents, and development of advanced diagnostic modalities like the positron emission tomography (PET) scan.

 Superior care close to home: UCLA Health offers kidney cancer care with providers at multiple locations across the greater Los Angeles region coordinating diagnostic and treatment plans.